Table of nuclides: Tables

 For convenience, three different views of the data are available on Wikipedia: two sets of "segmented tables", and a single "unitized table (all elements)".
-The unitized table allows easy visualizion of proton/neutron-count trends but requires simultaneous horizontal and vertical scrolling.
+The unitized table allows easy visualization of proton/neutron-count trends but requires simultaneous horizontal and vertical scrolling.
 The segmented tables permit easier examination of a particular chemical element with much less scrolling.
 Links are provided to quickly jump between the different sections.